High-Level Translation French-English – Run-up to Examination

 Please use our subscription page to register your interest, and we will keep you updated on all relevant information and news about subjects you have chosen.

-This module is the second of the two designed primarily for students who require an intensive, highly practical run-up to the examinations set by the Chartered Institute of Linguists (IoL) for the Diploma in Translation (DipTrans).
-The objective is to develop your skill and speed in applying specific translation techniques and to provide regular practice on representative source texts, so that you are trained to translate to a professional standard under examination conditions.
+This on-line course is the second of two courses run annually and is designed primarily for students who require an intensive, highly practical run-up to the Chartered Institute of Linguists Diploma in Translation (DipTrans) examinations which take place each January.
+The first course runs from April to July.
+This course runs right up to the examination period.
+The objective is to develop your skills and speed in applying specific translation techniques and to provide regular practice on representative source texts, so that you are trained to translate to a professional standard under examination conditions.

 Running for sixteen weeks, with a pause for the Christmas holidays, this module allows you to tailor the syllabus to your needs, preparing either General Examination papers only, or including papers in one or two of the semi-specialized fields as well.